Study the Scripture to know the truth.

 Jason was innocent but the men kept accusing him and his friends of causing trouble in the city.
 Finally, the court officials told Jason that he could go back home as long as he paid money to them and promised to stay out of trouble.

 Thessalonica had become a dangerous place to be so that night some of the Christians helped Paul and Silas leave the city.
 They sent them to the city of Berea.

 When he arrived in Berea Paul went straight to their synagogue to tell the Jewish people of Berea the good news that Jesus was the Messiah.
 But when Paul spoke to them he found that they were very different from the people in Thessalonica.
-Paul said that the Bereans were “more noble”.
+Luke writes that the Bereans were “more noble”.

-A noble person is one who has good personal qualities and is moral in character.
+A noble person is one who has good personal qualities and is moral in character as evidenced in their having an open mind and heart.
 The noble Bereans listened carefully to what Paul said and then studied the Scripture to learn more.
 They read about what God had to say about the Messiah.
 They knew the Scripture was true and they wanted to make sure that everything Paul said agreed with what God said.

 Paul and Silas and even their friend, Timothy continued to talk to people about Jesus in Berea.
 But, meanwhile, the news got back to Thessalonica and the angry Jews from there travelled to Berea to cause trouble.
 Soon they convinced some people in Berea to be angry with Paul.
 Paul’s life was in danger.

 Now Berea had become a dangerous place for Paul.
 But the Christians in Berea made sure he was safe.
 They took Paul to the coast and then they escorted him down to the city of Athens.
 They promised to send Silas and Timothy to him soon.